Rescission of High Court Judgments

 - If the judgement creditor does consent to the rescission, the court will take the following into account:

 reasonableness in the behaviour of the applicant (the person bringing the application to set aside the judgements);

 - that the application is made in good faith; and that the applicant has a bona fide substantial legal defence (based on the merits of the case).

 The following are examples of a good defence:

 - new documents are discovered;

-- judgment was granted by default (without the Defendant being aware of the summons in the first place); on grounds of just cause (justus causa).
+- judgement was granted by default (without the Defendant being aware of the summons in the first place); on grounds of just cause (justus causa).

-At the end of the day, whether or not a court will set a judgment aside is solely within the discretion of the judge that hears the application.
+At the end of the day, whether or not a court will set a judgement aside is solely within the discretion of the judge that hears the application.